|Categories||Life Science||Physical Science||Engineering|

 - Students may not gain entrance to the CWSF by providing the costs needed for the trip.

-- In 2017, The Thames Valley Science & Engineering Fair sent ten students plus two delegates to the Canada Wide Science Fair.
+- Since 2011, the Thames Valley Science & Engineering Fair has sent the maximum of ten students plus two delegates to the Canada Wide Science Fair.

 - The number we send is limited by the sponsorships we are able to attract.
 It costs about $2000 to send each student to the CWSF.